 If you plan to write in your book--for example, a guest book, yearbook or coloring book--you'll want to consider the paper type as well as the pen you use.
 Below is some info that may help you decide.

-Pens: to minimize smudging and show-through, some Blurb customers recommend a pen like the fine point Sharpie, or an archival ballpoint pen.
+Pens: to minimize smudging and show-through, some Blurb customers recommend a pen like the ultra fine point Sharpie or an archival ballpoint pen.

 Uncoated papers have a slightly textured feeling with no coating, so it's easier to write on them with a variety of pens, pencils, or even crayons.

 - If you're making a Photo Book we have one uncoated paper: Mohawk Superfine Eggshell (formerly called ProLine Uncoated).

 - You can write on coated papers but ink may be more likely to smudge before it dries due to the coating.

-- All of our Photo Book papers, as well as our Magazine papers, are coated, with the exception of ProLine Uncoated.
+- All of our Photo Book papers, as well as our Magazine papers, are coated, with the exception of Mohawk Superfine Eggshell.